MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-xml-elements-library.md

 - **ExactMove**

   The ExactMove function moves all of the objects that are matched by the parent **\<objectSet\>** element into the given *ObjectEncodedLocation*.
-You can use this function when you want to move a single file to a different location on the destination computer.
+This function can be used to move a single file to a different location on the destination computer.
 If the destination location is a node, all of the matching source objects are written to the node without any subdirectories.
 If the destination location is a leaf, the migration engine migrates all of the matching source objects to the same location.
 If a collision occurs, the normal collision algorithms apply.

   Syntax: `ExactMove(ObjectEncodedLocation)`